luhuimao/morgan/book/src/wallet.md

 #### Authorized Transfer

-A third party must send a signature to unlock the lamports.
+A third party must send a signature to unlock the difs.
 ```sh
 // Command
 $ solana-wallet pay <PUBKEY> 123 \